 I believe in God, the Father Almighty, Maker of heaven and earth.
 And in Jesus Christ, His only Son, our Lord; Who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried.
 The third day, He rose from the dead, He ascended into heaven and sitteth at the right hand of God the Father Almighty.
 From thence He shall come to judge the quick and the dead.
 I believe in the Holy Spirit, the holy catholic church, the communion of saints, the forgiveness of sins, the resurrection of the body and the life everlasting.
 Amen.

 So, on Week 1, we started with “I believe in God the Father Almighty, maker of Heaven and Earth“.
-Week 2, we moved forward as we looked at the next portion of the creed- “And in Jesus Christ His only Son, our Lord” Last week, we stepped deeper into the Creed and looked at, “Who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried“.
-Today, we take the next step with, “the third day he rose from the dead; he ascended into heaven, and sitteth at the right hand of God the Father Almighty; from thence he shall come to judge the quick and the dead.”
+Last week, we moved forward as we looked at the next portion of the creed- “And in Jesus Christ His only Son, our Lord” Today we step deeper into the Creed and look at these words, “Who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried“.